nskanth987/Django_practice/README.md

 # Django_practice
-This a  Django starter project
+This is a  Django starter project
+The URL referred is: https://docs.djangoproject.com/en/2.2/intro